-DC police: officer shoots, injures knife-wielding man
+DC police: Officer shoots, injures knife-wielding man

 District of Columbia police say an officer shot and injured a knife-wielding man who ignored commands to drop his weapon.
-Police say the incident occurred at roughly 11:30 a.m. on Sunday when officers were called to the 3200 block of Walnut Street for a domestic disturbance.
+Police say in a news the incident occurred about 11:30 a.m.
+Sunday when officers were called to the 3200 block of Walnut Street for a domestic disturbance.

 Add your comments below